slhck/ffmpeg-normalize/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: I ran across an error or bug in the program

 ---

-**:warning: Please read this carefully!
-If you do not fill out this information, your bug report may be closed.**
+**:warning: Please read this carefully and edit the example responses!
+If you do not fill out this information, your bug report may be closed without comment.**

+**Checklist** (please tick all boxes)
+- [ ] I am using the latest version of `ffmpeg-normalize` (run `pip3 install --upgrade ffmpeg-normalize`)
+- [ ] I am using the latest stable version of `ffmpeg` or a recent build from Git master

 **Expected behavior**
 A clear and concise description of what you expected to happen.